currentxchange/purple-explainer/Purple.md

 Staking 1 Purple (one daily Up) will ensure any one piece of content will **show up on the map and on daily charts forever**.

 Everstone is a **PURPLE-backed NFT** that holds mutable information about what content to shine a spotlight on, and the time of day for the Up to occur.
 Each Everstone can hold between 1 and 288 PURPLE, and give 288 Ups per day.
-Users aren't allowed to hold two identical Everstones, placing a 1 person-per-day Everstone Up limit per account.
+Users aren't allowed to hold two identical Everstones, placing a 288 Up / content limit per account.

 This NFT is called an **Everstone**. *Yes, like the one you gave your [Pikachu](https://bulbapedia.bulbagarden.net/wiki/Everstone).*